GamesDoneQuick/donation-tracker/README.md

 see the heartbeat.
 If the page loads but the pings don't work, Channels isn't set up correctly.
 The [Channels Documentation](https://channels.readthedocs.io/en/latest/installation.html) may be helpful.

+## Note for PyCharm users

+There is a known bug with PyCharm as of PyCharm 2023.2.4 and Django 5.0.
+See [this YouTrack ticket](https://youtrack.jetbrains.com/issue/PY-53355) for details.
+There is a workaround that requires you hand-editing the bundled test runner script before you can run unit tests within the IDE.

 ## Contributing

 This project uses [`pre-commit`](https://pre-commit.com/) to run linters and other checks before every commit.